Triad Stage

-Triad Stage is a regional theatre located at 232 South Elm Street, Greensboro, North Carolina.
+Triad Stage was a regional theatre located at 232 South Elm Street, Greensboro, North Carolina.

 History

-Triad Stage began as the dream of creating a professional not-for-profit regional theater to serve the communities of the Triad.
+Triad Stage began with the goal of creating a professional not-for-profit regional theater to serve the communities of the Piedmont Triad.
 Co-founders Preston Lane and Richard Whittington forged their artistic partnership as graduate students at the Yale School of Drama.
 After managing a theater in Connecticut for two years, they undertook the three-year task of opening their own theater in the heart of historic Greensboro.

 In September 1999, Triad Stage purchased the former Montgomery Ward building, which had been built in 1936 and vacant for almost 40 years.
 Renovations began in spring 2001, transforming the five-story building into a world-class theater center (now called The Pyrle Theater) complete with a 300-seat live performance space, rehearsal hall, offices, two spacious lobbies, special events areas and other audience amenities.

 The grand opening of the theater took place in January 2002 with Tennessee Williams' modern classic Suddenly, Last Summer.
-Since then, Triad Stage has produced over 100 productions and has sold over 500,000 tickets.
+Triad Stage produced over 100 productions and sold over 500,000 tickets.

 In 2008, Triad Stage finished a second round of renovations to The Pyrle.
 A scene shop annex was added in the basement.
 The top floor underwent major construction to turn what was previously a storage center into the 80-seat Upstage Cabaret performance space, the Sloan Rehearsal Hall and the studio and office facilities of WUNC North Carolina Public Radio's Greensboro Bureau.

 In 2011, Triad Stage purchased a 30,000 sqft building near the Greensboro Coliseum Complex to serve as the theater's new production facility, relocating its scene, costume and properties shops as well as its warehouse.

-In 2013, Triad Stage embraced its name and the spirit of Triadism by expanding its season to include shows in Winston-Salem.
-This rare dual-city model in now a core component of Triad Stage's season programming.
+In 2013, Triad Stage expanded its season to include shows in Winston-Salem.

-Now in its 17th anniversary season, Triad Stage has 3,000 season passholders and more than 700 annual donors.
+In April 2020 the theatre paused operations due to the Covid-19 Pandemic.

+In November 2020, the theatre's co-founder and artistic director, Preston Lane, resigned following accusations of sexual misconduct.

+The theatre reopened in October 2022.
+However, on April 19, 2023, the theatre paused operations again due to financial difficulties.
+On June 20, 2023, the company announced its closure.